icicimov/kubernetes-bitwarden_rs/README.md

 $ kubectl delete -f kubernets/ -n some-namespace
 ```

+## Ingress controller

-## Nginx proxy
+### Nginx proxy in AWS

 The [nginx-ingress-controller](https://github.com/kubernetes/ingress-nginx) is an excellent ingress controller for Kubernetes.

 See [this gist](https://gist.github.com/icicimov/316ebea363e98824ce7a9aa3d34ffbb4) to deploy the controller in K8S cluster in AWS if you don't have one already running.
 It will create an ELB with `proxy-protocol` enabled and TCP backend protocol so we can have support for Websockets needed for notifications (the controller has built in support for upgrade headers).

 If you already have a domain TLS certificate (maybe wildcard one) place it in a secret called `tls-secret` in the `default` namespace so Nginx can use it (optional).

+### Ingress controller in Azure/AKS

+For Azure see [their instructions](https://docs.microsoft.com/en-us/azure/aks/ingress-tls) on how to setup an ingress controller with TLS.

+## Additional configuration

 Apart from that the gist provides features like [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [PDB](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to insure smooth proxy operation.